GrumpyOldTroll/draft-jholland-quic-multicast/draft-jholland-quic-multicast.md

 ~~~
 {: #fig-transport-parameter-format title="multicast_client_params Format"}

-The Capabilities, Max Aggregate Rate, and Max Channel ID fields are identical to their analogous fields in the MC_LIMITS frame ({{client-limits-frame}}) and hold the initial values.
+The Reserved, IPv6 Channels Allowed, IPv4 Channels Allowed, Max Aggregate Rate, and Max Channel ID fields are identical to their analogous fields in the MC_LIMITS frame ({{client-limits-frame}}) and hold the initial values.

-A server MUST NOT send MC_ANNOUNCE ({{channel-announce-frame}}) frames with addresses using an IP Family that is not supported according to the Capabilities in the multicast_client_params, unless and until a later MC_LIMITS ({{client-limits-frame}}) frame adds permission for a different address family.
+A server MUST NOT send MC_ANNOUNCE ({{channel-announce-frame}}) frames with addresses using an IP Family that is not allowed according to the IPv4 and IPv6 Channels Allowed fields in the multicast_client_params, unless and until a later MC_LIMITS ({{client-limits-frame}}) frame adds permission for a different address family.

 The AEAD Algorithms List field is in order of preference (most preferred occurring first) using values from the TLS Cipher Suite registry (<https://www.iana.org/assignments/tls-parameters/tls-parameters.xhtml#tls-parameters-4>).
 It lists the algorithms the client is willing to use to decrypt data in multicast channels, and the server MUST NOT send an MC_ANNOUNCE to this client for any channels using unsupported algorithms.
 If the server does send an MC_ANNOUNCE with an unsupported cipher suite, the client SHOULD treat it as a connection error of type MC_EXTENSION_ERROR.